Frequently Asked Questions

 2. I’m thinking of taking a general education course at the community college in my home town.
 How do I find out if it will transfer?

-Submit a written request to the Registrar on the "Documentation to Take Coursework at Another Institution" form before you register for a course at another institution to make sure it will transfer into JCHS.
-If you do take a course elsewhere, remember to have an official transcript of your grade sent to Jefferson after the course ends.
+Submit a written request to the Registrar on the "Documentation to Take Courses Elsewhere” form before you register for a course at another institution to make sure it will transfer into JCHS.
+If you do take a course elsewhere, remember to have an official transcript of your grade sent to Jefferson, Attention Registrar, after the course ends.

 3. When should I consider dropping a course?